Anjali-Karpekar/google-clone/README.md

-This is a simple google clone
+This is a simple google homepage clone